 What causes high muscle tone in babies?

-The position of a baby in the uterus, invasive birthing practices or neurological disorders can all affect muscle tone.
+The position of a baby in the uterus, invasive birthing practices, pain or neurological disorders can all affect muscle tone.
 Babies who are very hungry can also have high muscle tone, including newborn babies or older babies who are very underweight.
 Contact your health professional for further information if you have any concerns.
 This article is not intended to be a substitute for advice from your health professionals.

 High muscle tone and breastfeeding

-Feeding difficulties that may be explained by high muscle tone and described in Breastfeeding Answers Made Simple, 2010 include:
+Feeding difficulties that may be explained by high muscle tone and are described in Breastfeeding Answers Made Simple, 2010 include:

 - A tight jaw—baby may be unable to open his mouth wide enough to take the breast properly.